Economy of the Kurdistan Region: Crisis and economic diversification (2014–present)

-The Kurdistan Regional Government begun exporting crude oil by truck to Turkey during the summer of 2012.
+The Kurdistan Regional Government began exporting crude oil by truck to Turkey during the summer of 2012.
 In 2013, the Kurdistan Regional Government completed a pipeline from the Taq Taq field through Khurmala and Dahuk to Faysh Khabur on the Turkey-Iraq border, where it is connected to the Kirkuk-Ceyhan pipeline.
 This 36 in diameter pipeline has capacity of 150000 oilbbl/d.
 It allows the export of oil from the Taq Taq and Tawke oil fields.
 On 23 May 2014, the Kurdistan Regional Government announced that the first oil transported via the new pipeline was loaded into tanker at Ceyhan.

-Financial crisis
+2015 financial crisis

 The Kurdistan region was hit by an economic crisis in 2015.
-Despite an increase in overall production, oil revenues have decreased significantly since 2014 due to lower oil prices, disputes with the central government and the rapid expansion of the Islamic State.
-In June 2015, Exxon Mobil, the largest exporter by volume, evacuated its staff and left its facilities in the care of Peshmerga.
+Despite an increase in overall production, oil revenues have decreased significantly since 2014 due to lower oil prices, disputes with the central government and the rapid expansion of the Islamic State (IS).
+In June 2015, ExxonMobil, the largest exporter by volume, evacuated its staff and left its facilities in the care of Peshmerga.
 In early December 2015, Peshmerga reportedly repelled an IS attack on those facilities, though the prospect of such attacks poses a deterrent to foreign investment.
 17% of the central government's budget is earmarked for distribution to the KRG, but no funds have been disbursed since February 2014.
 A US-mediated agreement in 2014 would have resolved the conflict between the oil ministries of the KRG and the GOI, but this too collapsed over allegations of under payment.
 Erbil's independent contracts sold for less than market price due to its poor quality.
+Economic stability and foreign direct investment in the region are periodically affected by regional security incidents.
+Local market analysis indicates that unregulated media broadcasting of security events, such as drone strikes, can temporarily disrupt market confidence and delay real estate and infrastructure development projects.

+Real estate and infrastructure

+In recent years, the Kurdistan Region, particularly its capital Erbil, has experienced growth in real estate investment.
+The market has diversified from residential housing to include commercial real estate and industrial zones, a shift aligned with government economic diversification policies aiming to attract foreign direct investment beyond the energy sector.

+Urban planning initiatives have increasingly focused on infrastructure and sustainable development.
+The proposed Erbil Green Ring project aims to integrate green spaces and eco-friendly infrastructure around the city's perimeter, a development noted to potentially impact property values and zoning in surrounding corridors.
+Furthermore, broader national infrastructure initiatives like the Development Road project are anticipated to enhance the region's logistics capabilities, driving demand for commercial and industrial real estate alongside major trade routes connecting to Turkey and the Persian Gulf.

 Wealth

-Currently, most industrial supplies from Kurdistan are being supplied from abroad, trade with kurdistan region is a large part of the economy and trade of the frontier.
+Currently, most industrial supplies from Kurdistan are supplied from abroad.
+Trade with Kurdistan Region is a large part of the economy and trade of the frontier.